So... Why haven't I started a blog yet?

 I’m incredibly guilty of this.
 I have always measured my value by how well I stack up to my peers.
 Am I as smart as they are?
 Lets compare GPAs and find out… Am I as pretty as they are?
 Maybe if I cut bread out entirely I’ll lose those last five pounds… Am I as successful as they are?
 My pay checks aren’t as big, so no… I realized recently that I’m not entirely sure how many things I’ve actually done that are just for me, simply because they make me happy.
 If I weren’t from the US, would I have even gone to college?
 If I weren’t from San Francisco, would I worry so much about my career?
 If I weren’t in my relationship, would I be traveling?
 What do I want?
 What matters to me?
 It might seem trivial to some, but I’ve been having a hard time differentiating between decisions I’ve made for myself, and decisions I’ve made to be who society wants me to be.
 I started to feel completely lost and confused, not entirely sure how to move forward in my life.
 And then I was granted the incredible opportunity of being stripped of everything I own, removed from the comforts of every day life, and thrown into the abyss that is the Australian Outback.
 With little more than books, a journal, and a couple of friends to entertain and distract me, I started to get reacquainted with myself.
 I started asking, “What do I want to do with my time?
 What brings me happiness?
 Where do I find the most fulfilment?”

 It turns out that I love to write, and that I love the things I write.
 I love writing passages in my mind, memorizing and transferring them to paper when I get home.
 I love the way my voice sounds on the page.
 I love my run on sentences and poor grammar.
 I love being introspective.
 I love feeling like I’ve finally figured out another one of life’s secrets, and I want to share it.
 I love the idea that my words might resonate with others.
-I love that I feel like an artist.
 Most of all, I love that I don’t give a fuck what you think.
 As Natasha Bedingfield famously sang, these words are my own, and while I hope you enjoy them, find meaning in them, like and share them, the fact that they are my own is finally enough for me.

 I also love traveling and taking pictures and giving unsolicited advice I probably have no business giving… So look out world, because There She Goes Again, the blog, is here.
 It's gritty and ugly and far from the best version of it’s future self, but it's authentic and creative and personal and mine.
 It's not a lifestyle, fitness, fashion, or travel blog.
 It will just be me, my experiences, memories, and lessons learned along the way.
 It will be my adventure diary and my love letter to the world.
 At the very best, it will be an expression of who I am, where I’ve been, what I’ve seen, and an inspiration to others.
 At the very least, my mom will read it.